 But some men came down from Judea and were teaching the brethren, “Unless you are circumcised according to the custom of Moses, you cannot be saved.”
 And when Paul and Barnabas had no small dissension and debate with them, Paul and Barnabas and some of the others were appointed to go up to Jerusalem to the apostles and the elders about this question.

 Well, as would be the case for virtually every Church council for the next 2,000 years, the matter persisted in the Church, and in various ways.
 Some left the Church over the matter.
-Such was the case with the infamous “Nicolaitans” we read about in Revelation 2.
-According to St. Irenaeus, Nicolas, one of the original seven deacons ordained by the apostles in Acts 6, led a rebellion against the council held in Jerusalem that would later be named after him (Against Heresies, Bk.
+Such was the case with the Nicolaitans, whom we read about in Revelation 2.
+According to St. Irenaeus, Nicolas, one of the original seven deacons ordained by the apostles in Acts 6, led a rebellion, which would later be named after him, against the council held in Jerusalem (Against Heresies, bk.
 1, ch.
 26).
 But there were also more skirmishes within the Church—even legitimate skirmishes among faithful Catholics—trying to hammer out in more detail the relationship between the Gentiles and Jews, New Covenant and Old Covenant.
 In particular, the faithful sought to determine if Jewish converts could still practice some of their Jewish rituals without breaking communion with Jesus in his Church.
 The answer was generally in the affirmative, as long as what was being practiced was not taught to be necessary for salvation and binding on other Christians.

-That is what St. Paul was dealing with in Romans 14:5.
-To those who still wanted to honor certain feast days, Kosher laws, and the like, Paul basically says “Yes, but don’t get dogmatic about it!”
+That is what Paul was dealing with in Romans 14:5.
+To those who still wanted to honor certain feast days, kosher laws, and the like, Paul basically says, “Yes, but don’t get dogmatic about it!”

-This in no way means, however, the Church could not establish her own holy days.
-That was not even on the radar screen for St. Paul in his Letter to the Romans.
-In fact, we know the Church already had made clear by divine law two things.
-First, as St. Paul tells us in Col. 2:16, the Church had definitively declared all of the Old Testament feasts to be abolished:
+This in no way means, however, that the Church could not establish her own holy days.
+That was not even on the radar screen for Paul in his letter to the Romans.
+In fact, we know that the Church already had made clear by divine law two things.
+First, as Paul tells us in Colossians 2:16, the Church had definitively declared all of the Old Testament feast days abolished: